LighghtEeloo/eecs470-clash/Readme.md

 # Clash in Docker for EECS470

-Clash is a shallow-embedded hardware description language in Haskell.
+[Clash](https://clash-lang.org/) is a shallow-embedded hardware description language in Haskell.
 This repo is a docker setup for consistent clash build.

 ## Build Image

-Thanks to docker building a container can be easily reproduced.
+Thanks to docker, the process of building a container can be easily reproduced.

 To build a docker image,